suki-workshop/suki-workshop.github.io/index.md

 collection: pages_2022
 ---

-# Call for Papers
+# Call for Papers and Shared Tasks
-Our first [call for papers](https://suki-workshop.github.io/cfp) and [shared tasks](https://suki-workshop.github.io/shared_task) are released!
+Our [call for papers](https://suki-workshop.github.io/cfp) and [shared tasks](https://suki-workshop.github.io/shared_task) are released!

-Submit your paper through our [Openreview submission site](https://openreview.net/group?id=aclweb.org/NAACL/2022/Workshop/SUKI).
+### Submit your paper through our [Openreview submission site](https://openreview.net/group?id=aclweb.org/NAACL/2022/Workshop/SUKI).

 ### We will have awards for shared task winners!